cezarypiatek/cezarypiatek.github.io/src/content/post/why-click-with-selenium-so-hard.md

 5. ...

-There is **ExpectedConditions.ElementToBeClickable** method in Selenium.Support library which at the first glance should solved the problem.
+There is **ExpectedConditions.ElementToBeClickable** method in Selenium.Support library which at the first glance should solve the problem.
 So we wait for certain condition to be met before we perform click action.

 ```cs
 internal static void ClickOn(this RemoteWebDriver driver, IWebElement expectedElement)